Would you like to travel Europe cheap?

 Bialowieza National Park is a unique place on the map of Europe.
 Located in northeast Poland, it is famous for its virgin forest - one of the last and biggest forests on our continent which has not been influenced by humans.

-Walking there is a unique experience - I have never seen such deep, wild forest before.
+Walking there is a unique experience - I have never seen such a deep, wild forest before.
 You can truly connect with nature there.
-For me, Bialowieza National Park offers the best hikes in Poland.
+For me, Bialowieza National Park is one of the wildest places in Poland.

 Białowieża, the real "Hundred Acre Wood" © udmurd / Adobe Stock